Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Superconducting qubit

-The equation above has the same form as Eq.~\eqref{genMARE}, with $\vec{B}_m = (\omega_S + Am)\hat{e}_z$.
 Equation~\eqref{sc-MARE} also has the same form as the one derived in \cite{Riera2021, Riera2022}.
 We note that for distributions $P_m$ with support that is far away from the ground state or the highest excited state ($m=\mp N/2$), the factors $m/N$ in the rates do not play a role.
 However, they ensure that the distribution stays within $m\in [-N/2,N/2]$ since $\Gamma_{-N/2}=\Gamma_{N/2+1}=0$.

 Previous theoretical approaches using Solomon equations~\cite{Spiecker2024solomon, Somon1955} neglect coherence in the qubit and all system-bath correlations.
 Neglecting coherence is reasonable in the absence of a coherent drive.
 However, as we discuss below, correlations are a valuable resource in active reservoir engineering.